 Heading to the Greek island of Lefkada this year?
 Here’s a complete rundown on where to stay on Lefkada (also known as Lefkas) to help you choose which part of the island to stay in, which town, resort or beach is for you, and the best beach hotels, whether you’re booking DIY accommodation or looking for a package vacation.

-This resort guide will cover:
+This is part of a Greek holiday resort guide series and will cover:

 - BEST LUXURY HOTELS: San Nicolas Resort, Villa Veneziano